-Many people with diabetes have times when they sweat too much, too little, or at odd times.
+Many people with diabetes have times when they sweat too much, too little, or at odd moments.
+Hormonal imbalances, cardiovascular factors, and stress can all contribute to sweating issues.

 Sweating complications can be a sign that a person needs to review their diabetes management, including the effective management of blood sugar levels.

-This can lead to problems during hot weather, but the inability to regulate body temperature can also put a person at risk in cold temperatures.
+This can lead to problems during hot weather.
+However, the inability to regulate body temperature can also put a person at risk in cold temperatures.

 Excessive sweating without a clear reason, on a cool day, or during times of minimal activity may be a sign that a person should see a doctor.